-In case you were worried, this pie does not contain any kind of grasshoppers!
+In case you are worried, this pie does not contain any kind of grasshoppers!
 But, it might be fun to tell your kids you are having Grasshopper Pie for dessert and watch their reaction.
 Grasshopper Pie is the BEST frozen pie ever!
-It has a chocolatey, Oreo crust, a mint chocolate ice cream filling, a warm salted caramel topping, all topped off with some homemade whipped cream.
-Every bite of this pie is scrumptious.
-I can’t get enough!
+It starts with a chocolate cookie crust, mint chocolate ice cream filling, warm salted caramel topping, all topped off with some homemade whipped cream.
+This is a beautiful, Pinterest worthy dessert that looks as good as it tastes.

-This Grasshopper Pie recipe was inspired by the Mile High Asphalt Pie at Winger’s Restaurant.
-When I saw it on the menu, I was a tiny bit skeptical about the combination of mint chocolate and salted caramel but let me tell you, IT IS AMAZING.
+Grasshopper Pie recipe was inspired by the Mile High Asphalt Pie at Winger’s Restaurant.
+When I saw it on the menu, I was a tiny bit skeptical about the combination of mint chocolate and salted caramel but let me tell you, it works!
 The salt brings out all of the flavors so well!
 I don’t know who came up with the idea of salted caramel, but they should be generously thanked.
 I love salted caramel and it is truly tasty on mint chocolate ice cream.
 One bite of this and you’ll think you’ve died and gone to heaven.

-You can make an entire Grasshopper for almost the same cost as one slice of Mile High Asphalt Pie at Winger’s Restaurant.
-The pie can be made with one or two cartons of mint chocolate chip ice cream.
-If you want it “mile high” like it is served at the restaurant, go for two cartons.
+- Mint Chocolate Chip Ice Cream: If you want it “mile high” like it is served at the restaurant, go for two cartons of ice cream.
 For a regular size pie, one carton is plenty.
 Be sure to use a good quality ice cream.
 I like to use Dreyer’s Mint Chocolate Chip Ice Cream or Meadow Gold Mint Chip Ice Cream in this pie.
-It is smooth and creamy and has a pretty green color.
+Both are smooth and creamy and have a pretty green color.
 Some brands of mint chocolate chip ice cream have a very light, almost white, tint to them.
 Still tasty, but not as pretty.
 Fix it by adding a little bit of green food coloring to the ice cream to get that bright green color.
 And if you like more mint flavor, add a teaspoon peppermint extract or some creme de menthe.